gxf1212/notes/techniques/Prepare-for-the-computer.md

        or `sudo apt-get`

        - http://www.fftw.org/fftw2_doc/fftw_6.html
   - rather than official manual, I used

+#### old try

-       **From here, you should see “on new system”**
+  1. **From here, you should see “on new system”**

      ```shell
      ./configure --prefix=/media/kemove/fca58054-9480-4790-a8ab-bc37f33823a4/programfiles/root-like-programs --enable-float --enable-shared --enable-sse2 --enable-avx --enable-threads
      # SINGLE AND DOUBLE PRECISION: see official manual
      # --enable-float : single. default: double, which is not so useful in gromacs but QM/MM needs it..

      make
      make -j install
      ```

      - enter "root" by `su`